pmean/build-website/text/14/cox-regression.md

 #     0=no 1=yes
 # V10 presence of edema
 #     0   = no edema and no diuretic therapy for edema;
-#     0.5 = edema present without diuretics, or edema resolved by diuretics;
+#     0.5 = edema present without diuretics
+- or edema resolved by diuretics;
 #     1   = edema despite diuretic therapy
 # V11 serum bilirubin in mg/dl
 # V12 serum cholesterol in mg/dl